jamesptanner/notes/_notes/korfball/sessions/linkedSessions/collecting/collecting.md

 id: progress_collect
 ---

-Series of 4 sesions used to improve getting that collect position.
+Series of 4 sessions used to improve getting that collect position.

 ### Collecting 1
 [[collecting01|link]]